Class 10 English Chapter 4 A Question of Trust

 This chapter teaches students about the complexities of human behavior, the dangers of misplaced trust, and the consequences of unethical actions.
 It also entertains readers with its ironic twist and engaging narrative style, making it a memorable addition to Class 10 English.

-Reference to Context Chapter - A Question of Trust Class 10
+Important Questions from A Question of Trust Class 10

 Here are three key passages from the chapter with questions to test your understanding: